SYMPOSIUM CALL FOR PRESENTATIONS

 THE FUTURE OF EDUCATION 2018 SYMPOSIUM GUIDELINES:

 THE FUTURE OF EDUCATION SYMPOSIUM 2018 endeavors to bring together scholars from a wide range of disciplines and denominations for an exciting international conference that takes both scholarship and faith seriously.
 Symposium Venue: JIS Symposium 2018 is co-sponsored by IIR-ICSA-JIS in the City of the Roses–the world-famous Tournament of Roses–in sunny Southern California, with many cultural/sightseeing opportunities.
-Send Abstracts (250 words) by: May 15, 2018, to: Dr. O. Gruenwald, JIS Editor, 1065 Pine Bluff Dr., Pasadena, CA 91107, USA, per e-mail (no attachments) to: JIS 2018 Symposium (click for e-mail).
+Send Abstracts (250 words) to: Dr. O. Gruenwald, JIS Editor, 1065 Pine Bluff Dr., Pasadena, CA 91107, USA, per e-mail (no attachments) to: JIS 2018 Symposium (click for e-mail).
 Include: Paper Title, First & Last Name, faculty or student, mailing address, phone & e-mail.
 Publication: Fully-developed papers will be considered for publication in the Journal of Interdisciplinary Studies XXXI 2019.
 Bonus: All attendees will receive a complimentary JIS copy.
 Conference Web: www.jis3.org/symposium2018.
 Registration: Symposium participants must preregister: $100 by 15 March 2018; $125 after 15 March 2018; $150 after 1 May 2018.
 Please note that there are no travel grants: participants (or their institutions) are expected to pay all expenses, including a modest registration fee (non-refundable, but tax-deductible).
 For less expensive lodging, contact: www.visitpasadena.com.

 THE FUTURE OF EDUCATION 2018 SYMPOSIUM STRUCTURE: